vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 Research explores differentiable reasoning layers, graph‑neuro integration, constraint‑augmented training, and abstraction techniques enabling partial verification of deep models.
 Evaluation increasingly blends statistical metrics with logical property satisfaction to align with robustness and safety goals.

 ### 8. Synthesis of Author Perspectives
+The hybrid AI narrative is a convergence of partially overlapping research agendas.
+Each of the following perspectives stresses a different bottleneck (scalability, abstraction, safety, causality, modularity) and supplies design levers rather than slogans.
+Read them as complementary facets of a single engineering objective: dependable generalisation under constraint.

 - Symbolic search tradition: Intelligence as symbol manipulation plus heuristic exploration of structured problem spaces.
 - Distributed learning tradition: Intelligence emergent from adaptive networks; learning reduces manual knowledge engineering.